 Shorelines are rich environments that are home to millions of people, plants, and animals.
 Throughout history, coastal and shoreline environments have inspired many artists and scientists.

-This broadcast explores the questions:
+This broadcast explored the questions:

 - What about nature inspires people to create magnificent works of art?

 - How do scientists create and use art to help them observe details and patterns in nature?

 During this broadcast students from across the country examined works of art, and practice scientific sketching methods.

 This program is chat box interactive!
 Students get to see and hear the Academy expert, and teachers will enter comments and questions into a text-based chat window.

 Prepare the following for each student so that they can practice scientific sketching during program: